 Implement New Service

 Using a new service is the fastest way to implement a feature for analyzing terrain.
 In this exercise, you'll learn how to implement and test a new service.
-The implementation will use a base service library, which will be supported by other Scenome Scripting Language function libraries.
+The implementation will use a base service library, which will be supported by other Simdify Scripting Language function libraries.

 Create A New Service

-1. Start the Shader app.
-(Start » Programs » Scenomics » Shader) or (Windows® key and then type 'Shader' to find the app icon.)
+1. Start the Layout app.
+(Start » Programs » Scenomics » Layout) or (Windows® key and then type 'Layout' to find the app icon.)

 2. Select File » New » Service from the main menu.